-The substantial enrollment despite difficult times is an indication that FEU remains one of the better choices among the various colleges and universities in the metropolis.
+The substantial enrollment despite difficult times, coupled with the effects of the K-12 program, is an indication that FEU remains one of the better choices among the various colleges and universities in the metropolis.
+Also, FEU continues to expand its reach in senior high school and basic education.